 Why is it so important?

-The link between the health of your mouth and overall health is known as the oral systemic connection.
-Certain forms of bacteria in your mouth can result in chronic inflammation, which in turn is linked to heart disease, diabetes, pregnancy complications, and more.
+The link between the health of your mouth and overall health is known as the oral-systemic connection.
+Certain bacteria in your mouth can result in chronic inflammation, which is linked to heart disease, diabetes, pregnancy complications, and more.